OBDS-Training/OBDS_Precourse_Setup/precourse/macos/README.md

 ## Linux command line

-We will need a local Linux terminal to connect to the remote Linux server for the course.
+We will need a local Linux terminal to connect to the remote Linux server that we use for the course.
 MacOS is unix-based and includes a builtin `Terminal` app.

 We ask that you follow the instructions linked below to test your setup.